 - (1) Nine faculty.

 - (a) Six faculty selected by the faculty council.

 - (b) Two faculty appointed by the president.

 - (c) The past-chair of the committee, non-voting.

 - (2) Three students.

 - (a) One graduate student.

 - (b) One professional student.

 - (c) One undergraduate student.

-- (3) Three staff members.

-- (a) Two staff members selected by the university staff advisory committee.
+- (3) Three staff members. - (a) Two staff members selected by the university staff advisory committee.
 The term of service is three years. - (b) One staff member appointed by the president.
-The term of service is three years. - (4) Two administrators, non-voting. - (a) The executive vice president and provost, or designee. - (b) The associate vice president for human resources, or designee. - (B) Duties and responsibilities.
+The term of service is three years. - (4) Two non-voting administrators or their designees. - (a) The executive vice president and provost. - (b) The associate vice president for human resources. - (B) Duties and responsibilities.